 Claims/Actions Allowed: Oregon Tort Claims Act is limited (partial) waiver of sovereign immunity.
 Every public body subject to liability for its employees’ and agents’ torts committed within the scope of their employment, including operation of motor vehicles.
 O.R.S. § 30.275.

 Comments/Exceptions: Exceptions to liability: (1) injury covered by workers’ compensation; (2) exercise of discretionary function* or duty; and (3) act under apparent authority of law.
+(6) no liability to any person injured or killed who was covered by workers’ compensation insurance.
 O.R.S. § 30.265(6). *Discretionary function is policy-making decision (policy judgment).
 Negligent implementation of policy is not immune.
 No immunity if duty to act.

 Damage Caps: Personal Injury: $691,200 per person. $1,382,300 per occurrence.
 Property damage: $113,400 per person. $566,900 per occurrence.
 O.R.S. §§ 30.271(4), 30.272(4), 30.273(3) (through 7/1/17).
 Claims which are subject to the OTCA are not subject to O.R.S. § 30.710, setting limit of $500,000 for non-economic damages in civil actions.
 O.R.S. § 30.269(2).